-- Name, address, account number, and other information about electric customers within the Town for purposes of sending required notification of Hudson Community Power Commencement of Service and enrollment of customer in Hudson Community Power, consistent with initially proposed Puc 2204.04, .05, and .06, as they, or equivalent rule provisions, may be adopted by the PUC and the requirements of RSA 53-E:7, III, V, and VI. - Individual customer information used for operation of Hudson Community Power, such as that in initially proposed Puc 2205.13, most of which may be accessed through the EDU EDI.
-The need and use for such information, and a proposed modification of this particular rule, are addressed in CPCNH's 3/14/22 Comments on the PUC's initial rule proposal for CPAs, in docket # DE 21-14212, and in its 3/28/22 Reply Comments.13 - Other confidential customer information that may be received or collected directly by Hudson Community Power or CPCNH, or through sources other than the EDU due to customer participation in particular related programs or services, billing operations, other customer services, or that may be volunteered by customers, will likewise only be used for statutorily authorized purposes as ICD.
+- Name, address, account number, and other information about electric customers within the Town for purposes of sending required notification of Hudson Community Power Commencement of Service and enrollment of customer in Hudson Community Power, consistent with Puc 2204.04, .05, and .06, as adopted by the PUC and the requirements of RSA 53-E:7, III, V, and VI. - Individual customer information used for operation of Hudson Community Power, such as that in Puc 2205.13, most of which may be accessed through the EDU EDI.

+Other confidential customer information that may be received or collected directly by Hudson Community Power or CPCNH, or through sources other than the EDI due to customer participation in particular related programs or services, billing operations, other customer services, or that may be volunteered by customers, will likewise only be used for statutorily authorized purposes as ICD.

-Ongoing collection and use of individual customer data of the types described in proposed Puc 2205.13 will be used for both:
+Ongoing collection and use of individual customer data of the types described in Puc 2205.13 will be used for both: